f4exb/sdrangel/plugins/channelrx/demoddsd/readme.md

 Use this switch to toggle high-pass filter on the audio

-<h4>A.9: Audio mute and squelch indicator</h4>
+<h4>A.9: Audio mute, squelch indicator and select audio output device</h4>

-Audio mute toggle button.
+Left click to mute/unmute audio.
 This button lights in green when the squelch opens.

-<h3>A.10: UDP output</h3>

-Copies audio output to UDP.
-Output is stereo S16LE samples.
-Depending on which slots are active the output is the following:

-  - Slot 1: slot 1 on left channel
-  - Slot 2: slot 2 on right channel
-  - Slot 1+2: slot 1 on left channel

-It cannot mix both channels when slot1+2 are active.

-UDP address and send port are specified in the basic channel settings.
-See: [here](https://github.com/f4exb/sdrangel/blob/master/sdrgui/readme.md#6-channels)
+If you right click on it it will open a dialog to select the audio output device.
+See [audio management documentation](../../../sdrgui/audio.md) for details.

-<h3>a.11: Format specific status display</h3>
+<h3>A.11: Format specific status display</h3>

 When the display is active the background turns from the surrounding gray color to dark green.
 It shows informatory or status messages that are particular to each format.